ABCD-STUDY/nda-abcd-collection-3165/docs/index.md

 ## Release 1.0.0

+- 4/20/2020: We have uploaded diffusion weighted imaging (DWI) input data including DWI field maps for 5,635 subject's baseline MRI sessions.
+We are working with the NDA to get this data released publicly prior to 5/15/2020.
 - 4/14/2020: We have uploaded raw fMRI task event files to the NDA for sessions among the 9,647 with task-based fMRI data.
-We are working with the NDA to get that data released publicly prior to 5/15/2020.
+We are working with the NDA to get this data released publicly prior to 5/15/2020.
 - 2/17/2020: The NDA confirmed for us last week that the uploaded data is all released.
 This brings our subject counts to **10,038 MRI sessions worth of NDA imagingcollection01 data** and **9,647 MRI sessions worth of NDA fmriresults01 data**.

 ## Table of Contents